-Disclosures on corporate governance and transparency, including qualifications and experience of directors are provided in the Annual Report which should be referred to in this regard.
+Disclosures on corporate governance and transparency, including qualifications and experience of directors have been disclosed in the Annual Report for the year ended 31 December 2011.
+These will be updated in the Annual Report for the 18 months period ending 30 June 2013.
 The following tables give details of distribution of shares by nationality, ownership of shares by directors etc.